gustavopdrs/GenerativeAI_Project/README.md

-Generative Adversarial Network (GAN) Implementation for MNIST This project demonstrates a PyTorch-based implementation of a Generative Adversarial Network (GAN) to generate realistic MNIST-like images.
+Generative Adversarial Network (GAN) Implementation for MNIST.

+This project demonstrates a PyTorch-based implementation of a Generative Adversarial Network (GAN) to generate realistic MNIST-like images.
 The code includes the creation and testing of generator and discriminator models, loss functions, and the training loop.

 Features